josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌱_prevent_as_authoritarian_seedling.md

 ---

-## Footer*
+## Footer
-PREVENT Logic as Proto-Authoritarian Seedling* is a node in the Governance & Prevent cluster.
-It explains how PREVENT’s anticipatory framework can act as the foundation for authoritarian-style behaviours when combined with institutional fragility, subjective interpretation, and risk-averse culture.
+*PREVENT Logic as Authoritarian Seedling* is a node in the Governance & Prevent cluster.
+It explains how PREVENT’s anticipatory framework acts as the foundation for authoritarian-style behaviours when combined with institutional fragility, subjective interpretation, and risk-averse culture.

 > Cross-references:
 >